jasper07/cap-sflight-devops/README-advanced-pipeline.md

 Below you can see the run summary for WDI5 tests running the BTP Workzone Launchpad test across a large number of devices.
 ![browerstack-multiple-devices](azure-pipelines/docs/browerstack-multiple-devices.png)

-You can drill down and go directly to the browserstack and see a replay of the individual tests.
+You can drill down from the pipeline report and go directly to the browserstack and see the detialed result of each run, if you have configured you can see a video replay of the e2e individual tests.
 ![browerstack-drill-in-report](azure-pipelines/docs/browerstack-drill-in-report.png)

 **[Back to the Top](#advanced-pipeline)**
 ### K6 Performance Tests
-This task runs k6 performance tests against the application deployed to the BTP Launchpad.
+This task runs k6 performance tests against the application deployed to the BTP Workzone Standard Launchpad, that way you truly simulate how many users interact with the applicaion.

 [k6](https://k6.io/) is a free and open-source testing tool for load and performance testing of APIs, microservices, and websites.